arhohuttunen/coding-revolution/content/post/test-data-builders/index.md

 Since we cannot pass around builders as arguments, the code is still a little **noisier than our custom builder**.
 Another drawback is that our builder **will now always unnecessarily construct defaults for objects whose value we override** in our tests.

-Overall, if we have a lot of things to construct, the benefit might outweigh the drawback.

 ## :white_check_mark: Summary

 Test data builders help to **hide syntax noise related to creating objects** and make the code easier to read.
 Test data builders also **make the code more descriptive and the tests less brittle**.